- Find a Trail

 The rail-trail follows the path of the former Delaware & Hudson (D&H) Railroad, later the Canadian Pacific Railway, which stopped using the corridor in 2003.
 Along the way, trail goers can access Veterans Memorial Park in Delmar and Fireman's Park in Slingerlands.
 Much of the trail is quiet and wooded, and part of the trail offers views of an adjacent creek.

-In the meantime, street parking is available on Hudson Avenue in Delmar, on Bridge Street in Slingerlands, and on Grove Street in Voorheesville.
+Parking is available on Hudson Avenue in Delmar, on Bridge Street in Slingerlands, and on Grove Street in Voorheesville.

 We started our ride at the South Pearl St. parking lot, which is a terminus of the trail.
 It is located right outside the "hood" in Albany.
 If you need water before your ride, there's a convenience store about a half mile north of the parking lot.